apnadkarni/blt/doc/datatable.rst

   **-whenidle**
     Don't trigger the callback immediately.
 Wait until the next idle time.

-  *Command* is a TCL command prefix.
+  *CmdPrefix* is a TCL command prefix.
 The name of the event and column index are appended to the command before it is invoked.

 *tableName* **watch delete** *watchName*...